Skip to main content

 This involves our team of experts assessing each pet for quality of life and, for those with behavioural problems, the risk to other pets and people.
 We have a duty to consider the welfare of every pet in our care.
 In extreme cases, euthanasia will be considered – and is a decision that is never taken lightly.

-For more information, please see our policies here.
+For more information, you can read our policies.

 Let's do it